-Examines the principles and practices of business and management in an increasingly global environment.
-The student will gain understanding of the concepts underlying international trade and communications such as exchange rates, e-business, risk, and managing across cultures.
+Credits: 3 This course examines the principles and practices of business and management in the global environment.
+The student will gain understanding of the concepts underlying international trade and managing across cultures.
 The impact of socio-political, ethical, environmental, and legal issues on international and domestic firms is studied.
-(Haab) Prerequisites: BUS353, BUS356, Senior standing, and admission to Haab School of Business & Management.
+Prerequisite: Admission to the HAAB School of Business & Management or instructor permission.